 - Accept responsibility.
 As soon as you blame someone else you lose control of the situation and your emotions.
 For example, whether you love him or hate him, it is not ScoMo’s fault that things are changing.
 Rather than blame him, take some responsibility and take control of what you can in your life.

 - Ask questions.
 What has happened, how did it happen, what is likely to happen as a result, what is my next step, what do I do know?
 The more you ask questions the calmer you remain, the more control you have and the greater clarity of thinking.

 - Then you take action, take charge of your situation.

 At this point in time there are many things you can take control of, such as marketing, showing homes, communication, how you run your business, what you do in the case of a full lockdown and I’ll address those in other blogs.

 In the meantime, starting taking control of your situation.

-Register now for my upcoming Real Estate Brilliance seminar and discover how goal-setting, systems and processes into your business will help you get through even the toughest times.
+Register now for my upcoming FREE half-day Real Estate Brilliance webinar and discover how goal-setting, systems and processes into your business will help you get through even the toughest times.